Combined Heat and Power Partnership

 A CHP facility is defined as "a generator that sequentially produces both electric power and thermal energy from a single source or fuel.
 In order for a fossil fuel-based CHP system to participate in the clean energy program set out in this section, at least 20% of its fuel's total recovered energy must be thermal and at least 13% must be electric, the design system efficiency (the sum of full load design thermal output and electric output divided by the heat input) must be at least 65%, and it must meet air quality standards established by the agency of natural resources".

-Net-metering is available on a first-come, first-served basis until the cumulative capacity of net-metered systems equals 4% of a utility's peak demand during the most recent full calendar year.
-Renewable energy facilities established on military property for on-site military consumption may net-meter for systems <2.2 MW.
+Net-metering is available on a first-come, first-served basis until the cumulative capacity of net-metered systems equals 5% of a utility?s peak demand during 1996 or the peak demand during the most recent full calendar year, whichever is greater.
+Renewable energy facilities established on military property for on-site military consumption may net-meter for systems up to 2.2 MW.
 Net excess generation is carried forward as a kWh credit to the next month.
+Any NEG not used within 12-months will be granted to the utility.
+Net metering is also available under a time-of-use metering arrangement.
 All renewable energy credits associated with the electricity produced by the system remain with the customer.

 |Minimum Efficiency Required/|